Kenisha L. Rhone is entering her 16th year at Belmont University, and third as Director of Digital Media & Social Strategy.

-Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of the national programming committee for four years, Black College and Black Sports Information Directors of America (BC-SIDA), where she now serves as the chair, Women Sports Information Directors of America (formely FAME), the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she now serves as vice president.
+Rhone is a member of the College Sports Information Directors of America (CoSIDA), where she has been a member of the national programming committee for six years, Black College and Black Sports Information Directors of America (BC-SIDA), where she now serves as the chair, Women Sports Information Directors of America (formely FAME), and the National Association of Black Journalists (NABJ) and NABJ-Nashville, where she now serves as vice president.

 Rhone has served on numerous committees since arriving at Belmont including the Rev. Dr. Martin Luther King, Jr. Planning Committee, the Staff Affairs Council and completed two years as one of the university's Title IX Investigators.
 She has served on a campus-wide standing committee focused on Student Centeredness as part of Belmont University's Vision 2020 Plan for the last two years.
 Most recently, she serves as a workshop facilitator for faculty and staff in Diversity and Inclusion as part of the university's committment to the campus-wide initiative Be yoU U. Rhone has also served as on-campus advisor for the Black Student Association, and undergraduate chapters of Delta Sigma Theta Sorority, Inc. (Tau Nu Chapter) and Phi Beta Sigma Fraternity, Inc (Gamma Alpha Eta Chapter).